 Prerequisites

-Before you begin, ensure you have:- A verified X (Twitter) account with a confirmed phone number.
+Before you begin, ensure you have:- A verified X (Twitter) account.

 Step 1: Create a Developer Account